OoEthanoO/project/README.md

 - The app starts empty; add your own tasks to begin planning.

 ## Persistence
-- Tasks, chat history, and global instructions are saved in your database via the API (serverless functions).
-The old localStorage layer has been replaced; ensure `DATABASE_URL` is set for Prisma.
+- Tasks, trash, chat history, and global instructions are saved via the Express API.
+Ensure `DATABASE_URL` is set for Prisma.
+The legacy serverless functions in `api/` are deprecated and not invoked.